Tearsheet

 AI Analysis | Feedback

-Paul Rollinson was appointed Chief Executive Officer of Kinross Gold on August 1, 2012, having initially joined the company as Executive Vice-President, New Investments, in September 2008.
-Prior to Kinross, he had a lengthy career in investment banking, most recently serving as Deputy Head of Investment Banking at Scotia Capital.
-In this role, he was responsible for sectors including mining, power/utilities, forestry, and industrials.
-He began his career as an exploration geologist.
-Rollinson holds an Honours BSc in Geology from Laurentian University and a MEng in Mining from McGill University.
+Paul Rollinson was appointed Chief Executive Officer of Kinross Gold on August 1, 2012, having initially joined the company in September 2008 as Executive Vice-President, New Investments.
+Prior to Kinross, he had a distinguished career in investment banking, most recently serving as Deputy Head of Investment Banking at Scotia Capital, where his work encompassed the mining, industrials, forestry, power, and utility sectors.
+He began his professional journey as an exploration geologist.

 Andrea S. Freeborough, Executive Vice-President and Chief Financial Officer

-Andrea S. Freeborough was appointed Chief Financial Officer on May 1, 2019, and became Executive Vice-President in October 2021.
-She joined Kinross in 2009 and has held various positions within the Finance function, including Vice-President, Investor Relations and Corporate Development.
-Freeborough leads Kinross' Finance function and oversees Information Technology and Investor Relations.
-She is recognized as a finance mining executive with a strong background in financial reporting, business processes, mergers and acquisitions (M&A), and investor relations.
-From 1998 to 2009, she held increasingly senior roles at KPMG, including Associate Partner, working in their Toronto, London (UK), and New Jersey/New York offices.
-Andrea is a Chartered Public Accountant and Chartered Accountant.
+Andrea S. Freeborough assumed the role of Chief Financial Officer on May 1, 2019, and was promoted to Executive Vice-President in October 2021.
+She joined Kinross in 2009 and has held several key finance positions within the company, including Vice-President, Investor Relations and Corporate Development, and Vice-President, Corporate Controller.
+Ms. Freeborough is recognized for her strong background in financial reporting, business processes, mergers and acquisitions (M&A), and investor relations.
+Before Kinross, she spent 11 years at KPMG, reaching the position of Associate Partner, where she primarily worked in audit practice and as an IFRS specialist in London.
+She was also a member of the deal team for Kinross's $7.1 billion acquisition of Red Back Mining in 2010.

-Geoffrey P. Gold was appointed President in January 2024.
-He joined Kinross in May 2006 and was appointed Executive Vice-President and Chief Legal Officer in March 2008.
-Gold has over 30 years of experience in the mining industry, including more than 10 years as Vice-President, Assistant Secretary, and Associate General Counsel for Placer Dome before joining Kinross.
-He also spent six years in private practice with the Vancouver law firm of Bull, Housser & Tupper LLP.
-His past directorships include Aurelian Resources Inc., Sage Gold Inc., and Underworld Resources Inc. Gold earned his Bachelor of Laws and Bachelor of Commerce (with Honours) from the University of British Columbia.
+Geoff Gold was appointed President of Kinross Gold in January 2024.
+He joined the company in May 2006 and previously served as Executive Vice-President and Chief Legal Officer, a position he was appointed to in March 2008.
+Mr. Gold brings over 30 years of experience in the mining industry, including more than 10 years as Vice-President, Assistant Secretary, and Associate General Counsel for Placer Dome.
+He also practiced law for six years with the Vancouver firm of Bull, Housser & Tupper LLP.

 Claude Schimper, Executive Vice-President and Chief Operating Officer

-Claude Schimper was appointed Chief Operating Officer in July 2022.
-He first joined Kinross in 2010 and has held several senior operational roles within the Company, most recently leading its Russia and West Africa regions.
-Prior to that, he was Vice-President and General Manager of Kupol.
-Schimper has more than 30 years of mining experience and previously served as Chief Operating Officer for Balkan Resources Inc. He also held positions at Placer Dome, Canada, and various South African mines, including AngloGold Ashanti's Mponeng gold mine.
-He received a South African National Higher Diploma in Metalliferous Mining from Technikon Witwatersrand.
+Claude Schimper was appointed Executive Vice-President and Chief Operating Officer, effective July 29, 2022.
+With over 30 years of mining experience, he initially joined Kinross in 2010 and held various senior operational roles, including Executive Vice-President, Operations for the Russia and West Africa regions, and Vice-President and General Manager of Kupol.
+Prior to Kinross, Mr. Schimper served as Chief Operating Officer for Balkan Resources Inc., and held positions at Placer Dome and AngloGold Ashanti's Mponeng gold mine.

 Ryan Latinovich, Executive Vice-President, Corporate Development